barrachri/christianbarra.com/content/posts/about-onboarding-new-tech-hires.md

 My approach is to avoid overwhelming a new hire and properly manage the cognitive load, with a small and focused scope that would increase during time.

-For example having a 360 degrees and deep overview of the tech stack and infrastructure of the Z company is probably useless and a waste of time at the beginning.
+For example having a 360 degrees and deep overview of the tech stack and infrastructure is probably useless and a waste of time at the beginning.

 Try to divide the learning process in small chunks, if it's not really needed to  achieve the goal/s, it could probably wait, as understanding the entire architecture of your system is not really important at this stage.